 Moving-with is based upon principles of Gaga Language—a philosophy of movement based on developing one’s own natural language of the body (Naharin, 2013; Katan, 2016).
 Rather than imposing forms and positions onto a body, Moving-with foregrounds the person’s own exploration and discovery of how one can and wants to move.
 Inspired by reflections on improvisation (Sawyer, 2000, 2001, 2002) and rhetorics of play (Sutton-smith, 2003), Moving-with also focuses on how such exploration and discovery happens not only with oneself but also in relation to others.

 I want to understand how moving together can sometimes foster connection and understanding.

-- Moving-with Workshops are designed for all types of persons who are carers and/or facilitate groups for persons living with dementia.
-They are two hour sessions that include feedback from participants.
+- Moving-with Workshops are designed for all types of persons who are carers and/or facilitate groups for persons living with Alzheimer's.
+They are two-hour sessions that include feedback from participants.
 This feedback will be considered part of the research process, which will help shape the workshops for others.
-Thus these workshops are free, but do have a formal research consent process to participate.
+Thus these workshops are free but do have a formal research consent process to participate.